FYI: If you buy something through a link on this site I may earn a commission - at NO extra cost to you.

 Everything you need to know about Heartworm Prevention

 See the Symptoms & Treatment of Heartworm in Dogs

 Both fleas and ticks in dogs can cause all sorts of problems.

-Let's start with fleas...... because they're hardy, breed quickly and can make your puppy absolutely miserable.
+Let's start with fleas...... because they're hardy, breed quickly and these annoying little puppy parasites can make Fido absolutely miserable.